hsu-library-project-x/citing-insights-beta/README.md

 ###### Step 4: Add Credentials to Application

-Create a config **.js** file in the server directory and place 'clientID' and 'clientSecret' information with your Google Credentials, keep the quotes.
+Create a **config.js** file in the server directory and place 'clientID' and 'clientSecret' information with your Google Credentials, keep the quotes.

 ```
 module.exports = {